How to Cancel an Immigrant Visa Petition (as Sponsor)

 How Far Along the Process Has the Immigrant Visa Petition Gotten?

 To understand whether and how the petitioner or beneficiary can back out, you first have to understand a bit about the visa petition process.
 The initial petition must normally be filed with U.S. Citizenship and Immigration Services (USCIS), using either Form I-130 (for family immigration cases) or I-140 (for employment-based immigration cases).
-USCIS charges a flat fee for processing this.
-The agency ordinarily takes several months to approve or deny the petition (see its current processing times).
+USCIS charges a flat fee for processing this petition.
+The agency ordinarily takes several months to approve or deny (see its current processing times).

-After USCIS approves a petition, the immigrant, with the help of the petitioner, is brought into the process, and files an application for an immigrant visa (if coming from outside the United States) or for adjustment of status (if already in the United States and eligible to use the adjustment of status procedure).
+After USCIS approves a petition, the immigrant, with the help of the family or employer petitioner, is brought into the process, and files an application for an immigrant visa (if coming from outside the United States via "consular processing") or for adjustment of status (if already in the United States and eligible to use the adjustment of status procedure).

 Withdrawing a Petition Before USCIS Has Approved It

-If the I-130 or I-140 petition has not yet been approved, it's relatively easy to cancel it.
+If the I-130 or I-140 petition has not yet been approved when you change your mind about it, it's relatively easy to cancel.
 All you need to do is send a letter to USCIS, at whichever office is currently handling the petition, informing it of your decision.
 Enclose a copy of the receipt notice, if you received one from USCIS.
 That will help it trace your file.

 There's a small chance you might be able to get your money back, if USCIS hasn't started processing the case, which includes cashing the check or running your credit card number.
 If you paid by check, try canceling it at the same time as you withdraw the application.
 In most cases, unfortunately, USCIS takes the position that by having taken an action on your application at all, it has basically earned the fee.

 If the petition has already received USCIS approval but the immigrant visa or green card has not yet been issued, you'll need to figure out which office is handling the case and send your request to withdraw to that office.
-In fact, they'd like you to state the reason for the withdrawal, mainly because if one party is alleging fraud by the other one, USCIS wants to note that for its records.
+In fact, they'd like you to state the reason for the withdrawal, mainly because if one party is alleging fraud by the other one, USCIS wants to note that for its records (or in the worst case, prosecute).

 If, for example, the petition has been approved and the immigrant is awaiting a visa interview at an overseas consulate, the most likely office to be handling the case is the National Visa Center.